The Platform Services Controller handles the authentication between Site Recovery Manager and vCenter Server at the vCenter Single Sign-On level.

 All communications between Site Recovery Manager and vCenter Server instances take place over transport layer security (TLS) connections.
 Previous versions of Site Recovery Manager supported both secure sockets layer (SSL) and TLS connections.
 This version of Site Recovery Manager only supports TLS, due to weaknesses identified in SSL 3.0.

 Solution User Authentication

-In Site Recovery Manager 5.x, you used either credential-based authentication or certificate-based authentication to authenticate with vCenter Server.
-Site Recovery Manager 8.0 uses solution user authentication to establish secure communication to remote services, such as the Platform Services Controller and vCenter Server.
+Site Recovery Manager 8.x uses solution user authentication to establish secure communication to remote services, such as the Platform Services Controller and vCenter Server.
 A solution user is a security principal that the Site Recovery Manager installer generates.
 The installer assigns a private key and a certificate to the solution user and registers it with the vCenter Single Sign-On service.
 The solution user is tied to a specific Site Recovery Manager instance.
 You cannot access the solution user private key or certificate.
 You cannot replace the solution user certificate with a custom certificate.

 After installation, you can see the Site Recovery Manager solution user in the Administration view of the vSphere Web Client.
 Do not attempt to manipulate the Site Recovery Manager solution user.
 The solution user is for internal use by Site Recovery Manager, vCenter Server, and vCenter Single Sign-On.